yonatan46/alx-backend-javascript/0x00-ES6_basic/README.md

-this is the main dir!
+this is the new project! js